ibaraphy10/Smart-Steth-Website/README.md

 Team Members
 Member 1: Iba Raphy - Govt Model Engineering College, Thrikakkara

-Hosted Project Link
+Hosted Project Link:
 https://github.com/ibaraphy10/Smart-Steth-Website.git

-Project Description
+Project Description:
 Heartbeat recorder and analyser for primary diagnose and education purpose

-The Problem statement
+The Problem statement:
 we dont necessarily have to go to a doctor for simple weekly checkups or disturb a doctor's working day to explore and experiment more on heartbeat and stuff

-The Solution
+The Solution:
 we go to doctor since they have steth, we have phones so why dont we make a steth out of phones

 Technical Details